repasscloud/lunavpn-www/app/content/english/pages/faq.md

 2. **No Traffic Restrictions:** At LunaVPN, we do not block any traffic, giving you unrestricted access to the online world.
 You have the flexibility to relocate your VPN service to any of our 32 global locations at any time during your subscription period.

-3. **Multiple Simultaneous VPN Services:** If you require more than one VPN service concurrently, LunaVPN allows you to add a second subscription to your account, each with a different geographical location.
+3. **Multiple Simultaneous VPN Services:** If you require more than one VPN service concurrently, LunaVPN allows you to add additional subscriptions to your account, each with a different geographical location.

-While LunaVPN may have a slightly higher price point, we believe in providing you with a superior VPN service that prioritizes your privacy and security.
+While LunaVPN may have a slightly higher price point, we believe in providing you with a superior VPN service that prioritises your privacy and security.
 Our commitment to excellence and tailored VPN solutions makes LunaVPN a valuable investment in safeguarding your online activities.

 ### Subscription Termination Notification